kbs-code/kbs-blog/README.md

-This is a demo blog to demonstrate my knowledge of the Astro web framework.
+This is a blog built using Astro.